rebelsky/csc207c/_eboards/eboard20-2.md

     * Original class policy was "No external resources".
 New class policy is no Geeks4Geeks, no StackOverflow, no LLMs.
 Cite what you looked at when solving the SoLA (or where parts of your code came from).
+      Textbooks are fine.
+Class notes from elsewhere are fine.
+As long as it's not one of those crappy "advice from peers" sites, it's fine.
     * If you don't refer to something while solving the LA, even though you read it to understand the concept, you do not need to cite it.
 * Unfortunately, my SoLA comments are almost always going to be "this is